Property Acquisition and Demolition

 Mathews County: Using money from FEMA Mitigation Grant to acquire and demolish two homes, converting the land into open space.

-NJ: The Blue Acres Buyout Program acquires flood-damaged properties, flood-prone properties, & property that can act as a protective buffer to other development & converts the land to open space.
+New Jersey: The Blue Acres Buyout Program acquires flood-damaged properties, flood-prone properties, & property that can act as a protective buffer to other development & converts the land to open space.

 Bowers, DE: used a combination of ICC coverage, FMA funding, & a grant from the Delaware Land and Water Conservation Trust Fund to acquire a house suffering from recurrent flooding.
 The structure was demolished & replaced with City created community park with recreational amenities.